 All contractors collecting, hauling, and disposing of recyclables within a municipality are obligated to maintain complete records (i.e. weight slips, bill of sale, etc.) and return the necessary report forms in order for the municipality to prepare state-mandated recycling reports and for the purpose of obtaining Performance Grant funding.
 The Section 904 Performance Grant is based on the total tons recycled and the municipality’s recycling rate.
 In essence, the more our residents and commercial establishments recycle, the more funding a municipality is able to put back into improving its recycling program.

-Mandated communities are responsible for ensuring that commercial, institutional and municipal establishments recycle aluminum cans, corrugated cardboard, office paper and leaf waste, at minimum.
-Many businesses in nonmandated communities also recycle, but do not always report their efforts for inclusion in the statewide recycling rate.
+Mandated municipalities are responsible for ensuring that commercial, institutional and municipal establishments recycle aluminum cans, corrugated cardboard, office paper and leaf waste, at minimum.
+Many businesses in non-mandated municipalities also recycle, but do not always report their efforts for inclusion in the statewide recycling rate.
 Private haulers account for nearly 100 percent of collection from commercial, institutional and municipal establishments.

 Each year the county reports municipal recycling data to the Pennsylvania Department of Environmental Protection for use in compiling statewide analysis of recycling and its benefits.
 Annual Recycling Reports are due on or before February 1st of each year, covering the period January 1 to December 31 of the preceding year.